GaetanLepage/phd-manuscript/sections/5_rl/3_method/0_index.typ

 ]

 The main difficulty of the sound-driven navigation problem lies in the agent's ability to map sound cues to spatial information.
-The partial observability aspect of the environment prevents the agent from directly and transparently observing neither its own nor the sources' positions.
+The partial observability aspect of the environment prevents the agent from directly and transparently observing either its own or the source's position.

-=== #acr("PPO") implementation and training strategy
+=== #acr("PPO") Implementation and Training Strategy

 *Backbone pretraining.*
 The feature extractor maps the audio spectral observations into a lower 16-dimensional embedding vector.